 2. United Kingdom

 Find your way to the middle of the pavilion across from the pub.
 Keep walking until you reach the garden area.
-Avoid any shows and characters and keep going to the rear.
+Avoid any shows, characters, or activities taking place in the back of the space.

-There is a shaded hedge maze that looks like it popped out of a children’s novel.
-(We’re looking at you, Through the Looking Glass!)
+There is a shaded hedge maze that looks like it was plucked from a children’s novel.
+(We’re looking at you, Through the L king Glass!)
 The labyrinth is only waist-high, so it’s enjoyable for all ages.
-The entire area has a gazebo, and it is tranquil (not that my children understand tranquility).
+The entire area has a gazebo, and it is tranquil (not that my children understand tranquil).
 My kiddos love to chase each other through this space while creating vivid stories.

-Funn fact: my three-year-old daughter often is the knight saving her hapless older brother.
-There is nothing more valuable than family in these Walt Disney memories
+Fun fact: my three-year-old daughter often plays the knight saving her hapless older brother.
+There is nothing more valuable than family in these Walt Disney memories.

-As you approach, you will cross a gorgeous bridge.
-The lagoon is complete with gondolas.
+As you approach, you will cross a gorgeous bridge to the lagoon, which is complete with a gondola.
 This luxurious retreat resembles the canals of Venice.
-Also, send a grown-up to snag a glass of wine.
-There is a wine shop directly to the right of that skyscraper sculpted man!
-What’s not to love?
+Also, there is a wine shop directly to the right of that skyscraper sculpted man!

 Runner-Up Quiet Restaurants with Last Minute ADRs

-While the 180-day windows for reservations at Walt Disney World make snagging your last-minute reservation difficult, you have options!
+While the 60-day windows for reservations at Walt Disney World make snagging your last-minute reservation difficult, you have options!
 We can almost always snag Nine Dragons in the China Pavilion.
-While the cuisine is nothing to write home about, it is Chinese food that won’t break the bank (relatively speaking- you’re in Disney!).
+While the cuisine is nothing to write home about, it is Chinese food that won’t break the bank (relatively speaking- you’re in Disn !).
 Better yet, you’re in a serene, air-conditioned space.

 Top 12 Quiet Places in Epcot for Children with Autism

-This collection of the top 12 quiet places in Epcot for children with autism has helped our family immensely.
+This collection of the top 12 quiet places in Epcot for children with autism has been immensely helpful to our fa ily.
 Our children need to have a chance to reduce stimuli, decompress, and refresh their overwhelmed brains.
-Our whole family enjoys our frequent breaks to promote a better overall mood.
+Our whole family enjoys our frequent breaks to improve our overall mood.

 Where in Epcot do you go to hide from the chaos?